alexcoder04/Brainfuck/README.md

 ### Open console: `interpreter.console()`

-Starts a BF console where you can live run BF code and open files.
+Starts a BF console where you can live run BF code and run additional commands.

-### Run BF code: `interpreter.run_code(code: str)`
+### Run BF code: `interpreter.run_code(code: str, extra_commands: bool)`

-Runs raw bf code.
+Runs bf code.
+With `extra_commands`, you can decide whether those can be run or not (see below).

 ### Modify current cell: `interpreter.modify_current_cell(mode: bool)`